robertos1232/ProjektStudiaProgwZastosowaniach/README.md

 ```

 ## Resetting the Database
-If you need to reset the database and start over:
+If you need to reset the database and start over.
+Remeber to also delete images from /media catalog and delete the sqlite.db.

 ## Migrate the Database